treverhines/RBF/docs/source/index.rst

 Smoothing Scattered Data
 ++++++++++++++++++++++++
-Generating synthetic scattered data with added noise and then fitting it with a smoothed interpolant
+Generating synthetic scattered data with added noise and then fitting it with a smoothed interpolant.
+See :doc:`filter` for smoothing large data sets.

 .. code-block:: python